 You only need to convey important information and keep the conversation going.

-- a 4600+ word article that breaks down 17 sections that you might want to consider including in your contract (or leave your info below)
+- a 4600+ word article that breaks down 17 sections that you might want to consider including in your contract

 - a course, available exclusively in the artist’s Courtyard, designed to help you step-by-step create your contract and includes multiple contract templates (including a freelance and coaching contract!)